mtimkovich/rip_quick_add/README.md

 yarn install
 ```

-This app uses rollup transpiling to use the Javascript modules pattern.
+This app uses rollup transpiling to use the JavaScript modules pattern.
-Then you can you the following commands for transpile scripts into `chrome-extension` directory:
 * `yarn build`: transpile all scripts into `chrome-extension` directory
-* `yarn watch`: transpile all scripts into `chrome-extension` directory and continuously watches on changes to re-transpile
+* `yarn watch`: transpile all scripts into `chrome-extension` directory and re-transpile automatically on changes

 ## Documentation